-Amendments to IFRS 9 "Financial Instruments", IAS 39 "Financial Instruments: Recognition and Measurement" and IFRS 7 "Financial Instruments: Disclosures" (in force for annual periods beginning on or after 1 January 2020 - endorsed by EC).
+• Amendments to IFRS 9 "Financial Instruments", IAS 39 "Financial Instruments: Recognition and Measurement" and IFRS 7 "Financial Instruments: Disclosures" (in force for annual periods beginning on or after 1 January 2020 - endorsed by EC).
 These amendments are related to the uncertainty ensuing from the interest rates benchmark reform undertaken by the Financial Stability Board of G20.
 This reform is aimed at replacing the existing interbank interest rates used as benchmarks in transactions with financial instruments (for instance: Libor, Euribor, Tibor) with alternative benchmarks based on interbank offered rates, and at developing alternative interest rates benchmark that are almost risk-free.
-The aim is to overcome consequences on the financial reporting resulting from the reform in interest rates benchmark in the period before the replacement of an existing interest rate benchmark with an alternative interest rate benchmark.
-The amendments envisage temporary and limited relief to the hedge accounting requirements in IFRS 9 and IAS 39 allowing entities to continue observing the two standards while ignoring the reform's effect.
-The amendments envisage temporary and limited exceptions from the requirements for accounting for hedges under IAS
+The purpose of the reform is to overcome the effects of the reform of the base interest rates on the financial statements during the period before the replacement of the existing base interest rate with an alternative base interest rate.
+The amendments provide for temporary and limited exceptions to the hedge accounting requirements of IAS 39 Financial Instruments: Recognition and Measurement and IFRS 9 Financial Instruments so that companies can continue to meet the requirements, assuming that existing base interest rates do not change because of the reform of the interbank interest rate.